Maximise your autumn bookings

 This is great news but naturally we want the success to keep going, even when summer is over and September and October come around.
 As a holiday home owner, you may have earmarked these shoulder months to start carrying out some TLC on your property, but there are things you can do to keep your guests on board and maintain booking momentum through the autumn months.

-Our Property Managers are always on hand to offer tailored advice and tips for letting success if you’re looking for specific suggestions regarding your cottage.
+Our Area Managers are always on hand to offer tailored advice and tips for letting success if you’re looking for specific suggestions regarding your cottage.
 That said, there are some steps that we’ve noticed come up time and time again and make a huge difference to properties’ bookings.

 Woodburners